NVIDIA/cuOpt-Resources/cuopt-isaacsim-sample-extension/README.md

 7. In the search bar within the Extensions window entering "cuOpt" should return a result for "CUOPT ISAAC SIM DEMO"
 8. Enable the CUOPT ISAAC SIM DEMO extension.
 Optionally, you can activate "AUTOLOAD" to prevent needing to activate the extension next time you open Isaac Sim

-Additional information on how custom extension are linked can be found connecting Omniverse extensions can be found [here](https://www.youtube.com/watch?v=eGxV_PGNpOg)
+Additional information on how custom extensions are linked can be found connecting Omniverse extensions can be found [here](https://www.youtube.com/watch?v=eGxV_PGNpOg)

 A general overview of the Omniverse Extension Manager can be found [here](https://www.youtube.com/watch?v=LcGJmmVQAOU)